McLargo/python-lessons/CONTRIBUTING.md

-# Contributing guidelines
+# Contributions guidelines

 This project is open to contributions.
 If you want to contribute, please read the guidelines below.

 ## How to get started

-Most important thing is to be familiar with the project and the structure of it.
-If not, please feel free to clone the repository, read the documentation and play with the code.
+The most important thing is to be familiar with the project and the structure of it.
+If not, please feel free to clone the repository, read the [documentation](./README.md) and play with the code.

 ## How to report a bug